 There are some symptoms that are thought to be rheumatoid arthritis in seronegative patients, but later turn out to be other conditions.
 These cases mainly involve differences in the types of joints and areas affected as well as the levels of inflammation.

-Once the blood tests rule out the presence of rheumatoid factor and anti-CPPs in the patient, it becomes more difficult to achieve a rheumatoid arthritis diagnosis.
+Once the blood tests rule out the presence of RF and anti-CPPs in the patient, it becomes more difficult to achieve a rheumatoid arthritis diagnosis.
 However, it does happen.
 Just as having the presence of antibodies doesn’t necessarily solidify a seropositive rheumatoid arthritis diagnosis, the absence of antibodies doesn’t necessarily rule out a rheumatoid arthritis diagnosis.

-If a patient exhibits strong symptoms of rheumatoid arthritis (i.e. joint pain, inflammation, and symmetrical symptoms), X-rays can be performed to further examine the symptoms.
+If a patient exhibits strong symptoms of rheumatoid arthritis (i.e. joint pain, inflammation, and symmetrical symptoms), x-rays can be performed to further examine the symptoms.
 If the x-ray results indicate bone and cartilage erosion and damage, then a rheumatoid arthritis diagnosis can be made.